-Dr. Teniente-Matson, who was born in San Antonio, has over 20 years experience in higher education with a track record of accomplishments that support campus growth, including: faculty and student success, economic development, financial stewardship and broad-based entrepreneurial leadership.
+Dr. Teniente-Matson has more than 25 years of experience in higher education with a track record of achievement that supports campus growth, including faculty and student success, economic development, financial stewardship and broad-based entrepreneurial leadership.
+Prior to her appointment at A&M-SA, she worked as Vice President for Administration and Chief Financial Officer (CFO) of California State University Fresno.

 An advocate of continuing education, Dr. Teniente-Matson earned a Bachelor of Arts in Management in 1989 from the University of Alaska Fairbanks and a Master of Business Administration in 1998 from the University of Alaska Anchorage.
 She received a doctorate in Educational Leadership from Fresno State in 2013.

-Dr. Teniente-Matson is also a loving wife and mother to her husband Mike, and her two children, Phillip and Wyatt.
-In her free time, she enjoys reading, cycling, attending sports events, concerts and traveling.
+Dr. Teniente-Matson is also a dedicated wife and mother to her husband Mike, and her two children, Phillip and Wyatt.
+In her free time, she enjoys reading, cycling, attending sports events and concerts and traveling.

 |Full CV as a downloadable PDF|